 Dr. Lee Baucom talks about the eight stages of a marriage crisis.
 It’s important to understand those eight stages.
 What works in one stage might not work in another.
 Doing the right thing at the right time equals success.
 Program link at bottom of article.

-How To Regain Trust
+How To Regain and Restore Trust

 Once trust is broken, how do you recover?
 Is it possible to regain trust?

 Yes.
 It is possible.
 But it takes both parties to work on the issues.
 There is no overnight fix.

 John Gottman, author of ‘The Importance of Trust’ discusses how to build trust in relationships in this video.
 It’s the little things that set the stage for marriage health.

 Four basic steps to rebuild and regain trust in your marriage.

 1. Try to identify ‘why’ there are trust issues.

 If you misdiagnose the symptom, you will treat the wrong problem.
 At best you will address symptoms instead of issues.

 To determine the real issue, you must be willing to be transparent.